EduvistaX/EduvistaX/README.md

 <h4>MODULES:</h4>
 Module 1:- In this module the details of the students are verified.
-Examples of the details are whether the student studied in our college or not, Is he/she got the certificates from our college or not etc.<br>
+Examples of the details are whether the student studied in our college or not, Is he/she got the certificates from our college or not etc.<br><br>
-Module 2:- In this module we are doing venue management that is to verify whether the classroom ,seminar hall , labs free are not at particular time or not .<br>
+Module 2:- In this module we are doing venue management that is to verify whether the classroom ,seminar hall , labs free are not at particular time or not .<br><br>
 Module 3:-The Teacher Invigilation Tracking module serves as a centralized repository for securely storing and tracking invigilation records of teaching staff in an educational institution.
 Authorized users can efficiently access and search the database for specific staff members' invigilation schedules and assignments.
-This digital solution eliminates manual paperwork, saving time and promoting transparency. <br>
+This digital solution eliminates manual paperwork, saving time and promoting transparency. <br><br>
 Module 4:- In this module we are doing some service that is generating automatic messages to the students when there is requirement for blood in hospitals.<br></br><br><br>

 <h4>TECHNOLOGIES USED:</h4>